jakutis/ktu-latex-template/docs/readme.markdown

     ```

 6. Compile `yourmaintexfile.tex` that contains `\cite{gisslen2011professional}` - run `XeLaTeX`, then `biber` (read the following instructions) and then `XeLaTex` again.

+If it does not work for you, it is probably because older versions of [biblatex](http://ctan.org/pkg/biblatex) are broken.
+Please download [a newer version](http://downloads.sourceforge.net/project/biblatex/biblatex-2.8/biblatex-2.8a.tds.tgz) and extract it into `texmf` directory (`C:/Users/username/texmf` on Windows, `/home/username/texmf` on Linux) so that file `texmf/tex/latex/biblatex/biblatex.sty` exists.

 ### Windows (using TexWorks)